 This exam tips covers Exam Tips: Polymers within Polymers for GCSE Chemistry.
 Revise Polymers in Organic Chemistry for GCSE Chemistry with 20 exam-style questions and 14 flashcards.
-This topic appears regularly enough that it should still be part of a steady revision cycle.
+This topic shows up very often in GCSE exams, so students should be able to explain it clearly, not just recognise the term.
 It is section 14 of 15 in this topic.
 Treat this as a marking guide for what examiners are looking for, not just a fact list.

 Topic position